Eat & Drink Vegan in New York City

 Maggie Mae’s is a Sunnyside local serving great craft beer.
 We only ended up here because we had to wait to check in our Airbnb and this was a good surprise in terms of selection and lovely bar staff.

-Also, tomato beer is a thing here!
+Also, tomato beer is a thing in New York!
 Modelo Chelada is like a mix of Bloody Mary and lager.
 We got it from our local bodega in Queens and you can try it if you dare.

 Please leave us some suggestions of your favourite places in New York.
 We can’t wait to go back and try everything we didn’t have time for this time around!